TheAKHub/HTB-Writeups/docs/Administrator.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1dhost up) scanned in 30.16 seconds
 ```
+From the port scan, we can see that this box is most likely a Kerberos Domain Controller (kerberos, ldap, smb).
+Using the credentials we were given, we use bloodhound to collect data of the DC.